UBC-MDS/Breast-Cancer-Prediction/README.md

 ### Citation

 - (Wikipedia)[https://en.wikipedia.org/wiki/Insulin] (for basic terms of medical attributes and their importance in the cancer research)
- Citation Request:
-- Please include this citation if you plan to use this database:
+ Citation Request(as requested by the data source page):
- [Patricio, 2018] Patrício, M., Pereira, J., Crisóstomo, J., Matafome, P., Gomes, M., Seiça, R., & Caramelo, F. (2018).
-Using Resistin, glucose, age and BMI to predict the presence of breast cancer.
-BMC Cancer, 18(1).
-[Web Link]
+-[Patricio, 2018] Patrício, M., Pereira, J., Crisóstomo, J., Matafome, P., Gomes, M., Seiça, R., & Caramelo, F. (2018).
+[Using Resistin, glucose, age and BMI to predict the presence of breast cancer](https://bmccancer.biomedcentral.com/articles/10.1186/s12885-017-3877-1)